PiggyAwesome/useless/README.md

-Yo mamma so fat that when she died she broke the stairway to heaven
+Yo mamma is so fat when she fell in love, she broke it.